-- Advantages
+Advantages

-- Fast and accurate.

-- More accurate travel time interpolation in the vicinity of the central ray than classical ray shooting method.

-- Can compute multi-arrivals and amplitude

-- A good algorithm for depth imaging
+- A good tradeoff between speed and accuracy. - More accurate travel time interpolation in the vicinity of the central ray than the classical ray shooting method. - Can compute multi-arrivals and amplitude - A good algorithm for depth imaging

-- Disadvantages
+• Disadvantages

 - Cannot handle turning ray.
-Not suitable for refraction tomography

-- Can have problems with ray path divergence and shadow zone in areas with complex structure.
+Not suitable for refraction tomography - Can have problems with ray path divergence and shadow zone in areas with complex structures.